Back to Blog

 p100 Latency

 Sub-second latency up to 15K rows/sec.
 Above 20K/sec, single-threaded Postgres logical decoding saturates.
-The Breakdown view shows Read Latency is 98% of total at peak load.
+The Breakdown view shows Read Latency (the time delta between source commit and arrival at Supermetal) accounts for 98% of the end to end latency.

 curl -fsSL https://trial.supermetal.io/install.sh | sh